 When you hire our law firm to represent you, we do everything we can to settle your case out of court.
 If that cannot happen, we make sure your right to go to court is protected by filing your lawsuit in time to comply with Louisiana’s personal injury statute of limitations.
 According to CC Art.
 3492, that generally means you have only one year from the date of the accident to file your lawsuit.

 For a free legal consultation, call (337) 777-7777

 If you were injured in a car accident that was not your fault and you want to sue the liable party for damages, contact Laborde Earles Law Firm.
-A Marksville car wreck lawyer can gather evidence, track medical bills, interview witnesses, and negotiate for a fair settlement on your behalf.
-Call 800-522-6733 to schedule a free consultation.
+A Marksville car wreck lawyer can gather evidence, track medical bills, interview witnesses, and negotiate a fair settlement on your behalf.
+Call today to schedule a free consultation.